-Mr. Savikataaq: Mr. Speaker, under the Motor Vehicles objectives, there are four.
-There are only four, and one of them says "To cooperate with provincial and territorial restrictions to ensure reciprocal recognition of Nunavut driver's licences as defined under the Canadian Driver's Licences Agreement."
+Mr. Savikataaq: Thank you, Mr. Speaker.
+Under the Motor Vehicles objectives, there are four, there are only four, and one of them says, "To cooperate with provincial and territorial jurisdictions to ensure reciprocal recognition of Nunavut Drivers Licences as defined in the Canadian Drivers Licence Agreement."

-Mr. Speaker, I think since the government has examiners doing the tests within Nunavut, all licences should be valid Nunavut and within Canada.
+Mr. Speaker, I think, since the government has examiners doing the tests within Nunavut, all licences should be valid Nunavut and within Canada.
 I don't believe that there are other jurisdictions that have restrictions on their licences.
 I could be wrong.
-I know there are different classes of licences; there is a learner's license, which has restrictions placed on that, but Mr. Speaker, why cannot the examiners, obviously they are qualified to do the test.
+I know there are different classes of licences; there is a learner's licence, which has restrictions placed on that.

+Obviously, the examiners are qualified to do the test.
 The written portion of the examination could be the same.
 It's written.
-The driver's portion could be very similar, and I just want to know why there are still two classes of driver's licences within Nunavut when, for safety purposes, there should only be one class.
+The driver's portion could be very similar.
+I just want to know why there are still two classes of driver's licences within Nunavut when, for safety purposes, there should only be one class.
 Thank you, Mr. Speaker.